 He was a 2-tie Pro Bowler, and the Giants retired his Number 11 and elect him to their Ring of Honor.
 I can't understand why he hasn't been elected to the Pro Football Hall of Fame.

 6. Mary T. Meagher of Louisville.
 She didn't get a chance to go to the 1980 Olympics in Moscow due to the boycott, but "Madame Butterfly" won 3 Gold Medals at Los Angeles in 1984, adding a Bronze Medal at Seoul in 1988.
+The University of California swimmer won the Honda-Broderick Cup as the top female collegiate athlete of the 1986-87 schoolyear.

 5. Wes Unseld of Louisville.
 A 2-time All-American at the University of Louisville, he was a 5-time All-Star for the team known from 1963 to 1973 as the Baltimore Bullets, in the 1973-74 season as the Capital Bullets, and from 1974 to 1997 as the Washington Bullets.
 He was the NBA's Rookie of the Year and it's Most Valuable Player in 1969.